Last updated 19th January 2023

-Reaching Hawkser, the Cinder Track crosses the busy A171, with a safe, traffic-light controlled crossing.
+Reaching Hawsker, the Cinder Track crosses the busy A171 at a traffic-light controlled crossing.
 Just after the crossing, on the right, is Trailways bike hire and shop, which also has accommodation in an old railway carriage.
-A second railway carriage serves drinks including tea and coffee, and flapjack with toffee icing.
+A note on their website says they are closed in Summer 2022.

 Cycling over the Larpool Viaduct is one of the special moments on this route.
 There are distant views of Whitby Abbey and Whitby church.

-At the end of the Cinder Track, signs direct you down a steep ramp to the left, and you emerge on South End Gardens - Whitby access for a map.
+At the end of the Cinder Track, signs direct you down a steep ramp to the left, and you emerge on South End Gardens - see the Whitby access section below for a map.
 Turn right down South End Gardens, then continue down Bagdale/New Quay Road, to get to Whitby harbour.

 This map shows the start of the Cinder Track in Whitby at South End Gardens (the track shown as a blue dotted line):